OdinsHat/odinshat.github.io/source/_posts/Hexo-Deezer-Tag-Plugin.md

 {% deezer trackid %}
 ```

-To get something like this in your blog post:
+To get something like this in your blog posts:

 {% deezer 916445 %}